Cimpress-MCP/auth0-sso-login.js/README.md

 let config = { /* ... */ };
 let auth = new Auth(config);

-// optionally call "stay logged in" which is a background process
-// that ensures hourly that the user stay logged in auth.stayLoggedIn();

-// verifies that the user is logged in
+// Verifies that the user is logged in
 // returns a promise, when succeeded, the user is logged in
-// and a valid JWT was provided. auth.ensureLoggedIn()
+// and a valid JWT was provided.
+// Schedules automatic background renewal of JWT based on its expiry time.
+// (it will be refresh in the 2/3 of the current token lifetime) auth.ensureLoggedIn()
 .then(() => console.log('user is logged in'))
 .catch(error => {